RaghadHanon/MedicoPortalBackend/README.md

 ## Tools and Concepts

-This section provides an overview of the key tools, technologies, and concepts used in the development and operation of the Hotel Booking System API.
+This section provides an overview of the key tools, technologies, and concepts used in the development.

 ### Programming Languages and Frameworks
 - **C#**: Primary programming language used.